Sankalp-Pattanayak/RailVoice/README.md

-# Voice-Based-Train-Enquiry-System
+# RailVoice
-Voice Based Enquiry System is the enquiry system which operates based on the voice input given by the user.
-There is no communication which is understood more appropriately than voice.
-This system too uses the voice commands and gives the required information in the form of voice.
-This project is developed using Python Programming language.
-This uses SQL Lite server for storing the information to be provided to the user.
-This uses mic to detect the voice from the user and uses the speech control to deliver the output in the form of text.
-Google speech to text converter would help convert the speech into text.

-Building a voice based train enquiry system using Google speech recognition, mysqlite, python tkinter utility.
+RailVoice operates through user voice input, utilizing voice commands to deliver the necessary information audibly.
+Recognizing that voice communication is highly effective, this system employs a microphone to capture user speech, which is then converted into text using Google's speech-to-text converter.
+Developed in Python, the system leverages an SQLite database to store the information required to respond to user inquiries.
+The speech control mechanism processes the text and provides appropriate responses in voice form, ensuring seamless and intuitive interactions.

+Developing a voice-activated train inquiry system using Google Speech Recognition, SQLite, and Python's Tkinter library for the user interface.

 Overview

-    Import Key python packages
+Import the necessary Python packages.
-    Prepare a database of railway data(sample train.db provided) Executing first time would need to create a user profile for database administration(not required if using train.db)
+Prepare the railway database (a sample train.db file is provided).
+On first execution, create a user profile for database administration (this step is unnecessary if using the provided train.db).

 Prerequisites

-    Basic programming experience in python
+Basic programming experience in Python.
-    Basic understanding of Database CRUD properties
+Fundamental understanding of database CRUD (Create, Read, Update, Delete) operations.
-    Basic working understanding of tkinter UI functions
+Basic knowledge of Tkinter UI functions.

 Execution Steps

-    Getting this project running in dev environment is pretty simple.

-    1.Execute the FRONT.py module via any IDE 2.Administration tab provided would lead to database monitoring window wherein user can modify record entries.
+Run the FRONT.py module using any IDE.
+Access the Administration tab to open the database monitoring window, where you can modify record entries.
-    3."Give command in Speech" tab would activate speech recognition module wherein you can mention your enquiry regarding any train present in the database.
+Use the "Give command in Speech" tab to activate the speech recognition module.
+Speak your enquiry about any train listed in the database.
-    4.The speech should include keywords like "from", "to", <source_name> or/and <destination_name",<date>
+Ensure your speech includes keywords such as "from", "to", <source_name>, <destination_name>, and <date>.